rollmeister/bitcoinle-core-armv8/README.md

 ```
 bitcoinle-miner may crash.
 Use a bash code in script to restart it...
 ```
+#!/bin/bash
-until ~/PATHTOBINARY/./bitcoinle-miner > bitcoinleminer.log; do
+until ~/FOLDERTOBINARY/./bitcoinle-miner > bitcoinleminer.log; do
     echo "Server 'myserver' crashed with exit code $?.
 Respawning.." >&2
     sleep 10
 done
 ```
+chmod x+ scriptname.sh
-There is a slow memory leak in the software so restarting say using a cron job once a week is recommended.
+There is a slow memory leak in the software so restarting say using a cron job once a week is recommended if the miner does not crash and restart with the above script before.

 This is a fork of the BitcoinLE Core software optimised for ArmV8.
 Hashrates on a 1.8ghz Cortex-a53 cpu core is 900kh/sec.
 500-1000% improvements to hashrates are foreseen.
 Keep checking repo for updates.